christopher-m-hosmer/Setting-Up-a-Personal-Defensive-Cybersecurity-Learning-Lab/Setting Up a Personal Defensive Cybersecurity Learning Lab_Part 3.md

         > Version numbers may be different than the ones shown below.

         ```text
-        Listing...
-Done
-        open-vm-tools-desktop/focal-updates,now 2:11.3.0-2ubuntu0~ubuntu20.04.2 amd64 [installed]
-        open-vm-tools/focal-updates,now 2:11.3.0-2ubuntu0~ubuntu20.04.2 amd64 [installed,automatic]
-        xserver-xorg-video-vmware/focal,now 1:13.3.0-3 amd64 [installed,automatic]
+        Installed Packages
+        virtualbox-guest-additions.x86_64    6.1.38-1.fc36    @updates
         ```

+    03. If the package is missing install it using the `sudo dnf install virtualbox-guest-additions` command.

+13. If using [VMware Workstation Player][VWP-Homepage] as the hypervisor:

+    01. Type `sudo dnf list installed *vmware* open-vm*` in the terminal.

+    02. Verify that the command returns the following information:

+        > __Note__
+        >
+        > Version numbers may be different than the ones shown below.

+        ```text
+        Installed Packages
+        open-vm-tools.x86_64            12.1.0-1.fc36    @updates
+        open-vm-tools-desktop.x86_64    12.1.0-1.fc36    @updates
+        xorg-x11-drv-vmware.x86_64      13.2.1-16.fc35   @anaconda
+        ```

-    03. If any of the packages are missing install them using the `sudo apt install open-vm-tools open-vm-tools-desktop xserver-xorg-video-vmware` command.
+    03. If any of the packages are missing install them using the `sudo dnf install open-vm-tools open-vm-tools-desktop xorg-x11-drv-vmware` command.

-13. Resize the virtual machine window in the host operating system and the guest operating system should resize automatically.
+14. Resize the virtual machine window in the host operating system and the guest operating system should resize automatically.

+15. Manually reboot the Guest OS:

+    01. Click the top-right corner of the "top bar" to activate the "System" menu.

+    02. Select the "Power Off/Log Out" menu item.

+    03. Select teh "Restart" menu item.

+    04. On the "Restart" window, click the "Restart" button.

+16. After the Guest OS restarts, log back into the desktop:

+    01. On the logon window, click the user created during the post installation "Setup" process.

+    02. Enter the password set for the user during the post installation "Setup" process.

 ------------------------------------

 General DoD Cybersecurity Software Download Steps
 ------------------------------------------------------------------------

-01. On the side "dash" bar, click the "Firefox" icon.

-02. Navigate to the [DoD Cyber Exchange homepage (Public)][CX-Homepage] at the `https://public.cyber.mil` URL.

-03. On the "DoD Cyber Exchange" website, click the "SRGs/STIGs" button at the top of the webpage.

-04. On the left navigation bar of the "Security Technical Implementation Guides (STIGs)" webpage click the "Automation" menu and select the "Security Content Automation Protocol (SCAP)" menu item.

-05. Under the "SCAP 1.2 CONTENT" section, download the "Canonical Ubuntu 20.04 LTS STIG Benchmark - Ver x, Rel x" package and save it to the guest OS.

-06. Under the "SCAP TOOLS" section, download the "SCC x.y Ubuntu 18 AMD64" package and save it to the guest OS.

 > __Note__
 >
+> DoD does not publish STIG or SCAP content for the Fedora Linux distribution.
+However, [Fedora is the upstream distribution that Red Hat uses to build Red Hat Enterprise Linux (RHEL)](https://www.redhat.com/en/topics/linux/fedora-vs-red-hat-enterprise-linux), a Linux distribution widely used within DoD and covered by DISA STIGs and SCAP content.
+This section will reference the RHEL STIGs and SCAP content since versions for Fedora are not available.
+Keep in mind that there are differences, some of them significant, between Fedora and RHEL, so the RHEL STIG content and SCAP results against Fedora may not be accurate, but they will be enough to help the reader gain an understanding of Fedora.
+Also keep in mind that implementing the "Fix Text" section of a security control for RHEL may break a Fedora install.
+The importance of using this information is to better understand Fedora.
+Research content and understand the implication of setting changes prior to making them.

+01. Click the "Activities" button on the "top bar" to expose the "dash" at the bottom of the screen.

+02. On the "dash" bar, click the "Firefox" icon.

+03. Navigate to the [DoD Cyber Exchange homepage (Public)][CX-Homepage] at the `https://public.cyber.mil` URL.

+04. On the "DoD Cyber Exchange" website, click the "SRGs/STIGs" button at the top of the webpage.

+05. On the left navigation bar of the "Security Technical Implementation Guides (STIGs)" webpage click the "Automation" menu and select the "Security Content Automation Protocol (SCAP)" menu item.

+06. Under the "SCAP 1.2 CONTENT" section, download the "Red Hat Enterprise Linux 8 STIG Benchmark - Ver x, Rel x" package and save it to the guest OS.

+07. Under the "SCAP TOOLS" section, download the "SCC 5.6 RHEL 9/Oracle Linux 9 x86 64" package and save it to the guest OS.

-    > Download the Ubuntu 20 package once it is available.
+08. Download the "SCC 5.6 RPM GPG key" package and save it to the guest OS.

-07. Right-click the "SCC x.y.z Checksum file" and select the "Save Link As..." menu item.
+09. Right-click the "SCC x.y.z Checksum file" and select the "Save Link As..." menu item.

-08. In the file selection window, click the "Downloads" bookmark in the "Places" pane and click the "Save" button.
+10. In the file selection window, click the "Downloads" bookmark in the "Places" pane and click the "Save" button.

     > __Note__
     >
     > The "SCC x.y.z Checksum file" is a text file, so left-clicking will open it within the browser instead of downloading and saving it to the default downloads directory.

-09. On the left navigation bar of the "Security Technical Implementation Guides (STIGs)" webpage click the "SRG/STIG Tools and Viewing Guidance" menu item.
+11. On the left navigation bar of the "Security Technical Implementation Guides (STIGs)" webpage click the "SRG/STIG Tools and Viewing Guidance" menu item.

-10. Under the "STIG Viewing Tools" section, download the "STIG Viewer x.y-Linux" package and save it to the guest OS.
+12. Under the "STIG Viewing Tools" section, download the "STIG Viewer x.y-Linux" package and save it to the guest OS.

-11. Right-click the "STIG Viewer x.y Hashes" and select the "Save Link As..." menu item.
+13. Right-click the "STIG Viewer x.y Hashes" and select the "Save Link As..." menu item.

-12. In the file selection window, click the "Downloads" bookmark in the "Places" pane and click the "Save" button.
+14. In the file selection window, click the "Downloads" bookmark in the "Places" pane and click the "Save" button.

     > __Note__
     >
     > The "STIG Viewer x.y Hashes" is a text file, so left-clicking will open it within the browser instead of downloading and saving it to the default downloads directory.

-13. On the left navigation bar of the "Security Technical Implementation Guides (STIGs)" webpage click the "Document Library" menu item.
+15. On the left navigation bar of the "Security Technical Implementation Guides (STIGs)" webpage click the "Document Library" menu item.

-14. On the right side of the "Document Library" page under the "STIG TOPICS" heading, check the "Operating Systems" checkbox.
+16. On the right side of the "Document Library" page under the "STIG TOPICS" heading, check the "Operating Systems" checkbox.

-15. Download the "Canonical Ubuntu 20.04 LTS STIG - Ver x, Rel y" file.
+17. Download the "Red Hat Enterprise Linux 8 STIG - Ver x, Rel x" file.

-16. On the side "dash" bar, click the "Files" icon.
+18. On the "dash" bar, click the "Files" icon.

-17. In the "Files" application, click on the "Downloads" bookmark in the left navigation pane.
+19. In the "Files" application, click on the "Downloads" bookmark in the left navigation pane.

-18. Verify that there are two (2) text files and four (4) ZIP archives in the directory:
+20. Verify that there are two (2) text files and five (5) ZIP archives in the directory:

     > __Note__
     >
     > Version numbers may be different than the ones shown below.

     ```text
-    SCC_5.4.2_Checksums.txt
-    U_STIGViewer_2-16_Hashes.txt
-    scc-5.4.2_ubuntu18_amd64_bundle.zip
-    U_CAN_Ubuntu_20-04_LTS_V1R2_STIG_SCAP_1-2_Benchmark.zip
-    U_CAN_Ubuntu_20-04_LTS_V1R4_STIG.zip
-    U_STIGViewer_2-16_Linux.zip
+    RPM-GPG-KEY-scc-5.6.zip
+    SCC_5.6_Checksums.txt
+    scc-5.6_rhel9_oracle-linux9_x86_64_bundle.zip
+    U_RHEL_8_V1R7_STIG_SCAP_1-2_Benchmark.zip
+    U_RHEL_8_V1R8_STIG.zip
+    U_STIGViewer_2-17_Hashes.txt
+    U_STIGViewer_2-17_Linux.zip
     ```

-19. Click the "Activities" button in the upper-left corner of the "top bar" on the desktop and type "Terminal" in the search bar.
+21. Click the "Activities" button in the upper-left corner of the "top bar" on the desktop and type "Terminal" in the search bar.

-20. Click the "Terminal" icon.
+22. Click the "Terminal" icon.

-21. Navigate to the `Downloads` directory:
+23. Navigate to the `Downloads` directory:

     ```bash
     # Use a tilde-prefix to automatically insert the user's home directory as the first part of the path.
     cd ~/Downloads
     ```

-22. Verify that the directory has the same six (6) files viewed in the `Files` application:
+24. Verify that the directory has the same seven (7) files viewed in the `Files` application:

     ```bash
     # -1: Display results in a single column